-- (4) The pre-application becomes part of the full Application if the full Application claims pre- application points. - (5) Regardless of whether a Full Application is submitted, a pre-application may not be withdrawn after the Full Application Delivery Date described in 10 TAC §11.2(a) relating to Competitive HTC Deadlines Program Calendar. - (b) Pre-Application Threshold Criteria.
-Pursuant to Tex.
-Gov't Code §2306.6704(c) pre-applications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection: - (1) Submission of the Competitive HTC pre-application in the form prescribed by the Department which identifies at a minimum: - (A) Site Control meeting the requirements of §11.204(10) of this title (relating to Required Documentation for Application Submission).
-For purposes of meeting this specific requirement related to pre-application threshold criteria, proof of consideration and any documentation required for identity of interest transactions is not required at the time of pre-application submission but will be required at the time of full application submission; - (B) Funding request; - (C) Target Population; - (D) Requested set-asides (At-Risk, USDA, Nonprofit, and/orRural); - (E) Total Number of Units proposed; - (F) Census tract number in which the Development Site is located, and a map of that census tract with an outline of the proposed Development Site; - (G) Expected score for each of the scoring items identified in the pre-application materials; - (H) Proposed name of ownership entity; and - (I) Disclosure of the following Neighborhood Risk Factors under §11.101(a)(3):: - (i) The Development Site is located in a census tract (or for any adjacent census tract with a boundary less than 500 feet from the proposed Development Site that is not separated from the Development Site by a natural barrier such as a river or lake, or an intervening restricted area, such as a military installation) in an Urban Area and the rate of Part I violent crime is greater than 18 per 1,000 persons (annually) as reported on neighborhoodscout.com; and - (ii) The Development Site is located within the attendance zone of an elementary school, a middle school or a high school that has a 2019 TEA Accountability Rating of D and a 2018 Improvement Required Rating or a 2019 TEA Accountability Rating of F and a 2018 Met Standard Rating by the Texas Education Agency. - (2) Evidence in the form of a certification provided in the pre-application, that all of the notifications required under this paragraph have been made and that a reasonable search for applicable entities has been conducted. (§2306.6704)
+- (4) The pre-application becomes part of the full Application if the full Application claims pre-application points. - (5) Regardless of whether a Full Application is submitted, a pre-application may not be withdrawn after the Full Application Delivery Date described in 10 TAC §11.2(a) related to Program Calendar for Competitive Housing Tax Credits. - (b) Pre-Application Threshold Criteria.
+Pursuant to Tex Gov't Code, §2306.6704(c) preapplications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection: - (1) Submission of the competitive Competitive HTC pre-application in the form prescribed by the Department which identifies at a minimum: - (A) Site Control meeting the requirements of §1011.204(10) of this title (relating to Required Documentation for Application Submission).
+For purposes of meeting this specific requirement related to pre-application threshold criteria, proof of consideration and any documentation required for identity of interest transactions is not required at the time of pre-application submission but will be required at the time of full application submission; - (B) Funding request; - (C) Target Population; - (D) Requested set-asides (At-Risk, USDA, Nonprofit, and/or Rural); - (E) Total Number of Units proposed; - (F) Census tract number in which the Development Site is located, and a map of that census tract with an outline of the proposed Development Site; - (G) Expected score for each of the scoring items identified in the pre-application materials; - (H) Proposed name of ownership entity; and - (I) Disclosure of the following Undesirable Neighborhood Characteristics Risk Factors under §1011,101(a)(3):: - (i) The Development Site is located in a census tract (or within 1,000 feet of for any adjacent census tract with a boundary less than 500 feet from the proposed Development Site that is not separated from the Development Site by a natural barrier such as a river or lake, or an intervening restricted area, such as a military installation) in an Urban Area and the rate of Part I violent crime is greater than 18 per 1,000 persons (annually) as reported on neighborhoodscout.com. - (ii) The Development Site is located within the attendance zones of an elementary school, a middle school, or a high school that does not have a Met Standard rating by the Texas Education Agency. - (2) Evidence in the form of a certification provided in the pre-application, that all of the notifications required under this paragraph have been made- and that a reasonable search for applicable entities has been conducted. (§2306.6704)